 "That's the hardest thing of all–never to become cynical, never to lose faith, never to become indifferent." - Sergei Lukyanenko

-Now, again, I have infinite respect for GRRM’s skill as a storyteller and worldbuilder; he is truly among the best, comparable to that of J.K.
+So as one can see, I have infinite respect for George R.R.
+Martin’s skill as a storyteller and worldbuilder; he is truly among the best, comparable to that of J.K.
 Rowling and even Tolkien himself.
 Yet his story and his world is a First Class betrayal of the moral high-minded optimistic realism that is the true Spirit of the High Fantasy and of J.R.R.
 Tolkien – who fought in the trenches of World War I – its founder.
 After all, and again, those characters who do best in Westeros and the lands across the Narrow Sea, those who truly thrive, are employers of a sickening combination of murder, betrayal and often rape – all overlaid with a fine golden gilt of heartless cunning.
 Hence my name for it: Corrupted Fantasy.
 I was once one of GRRM's most avid fans, but I, of course, saw the error of my ways.
-Now I am the Enemy of the Grimdark, much as Gandalf was the Enemy of Sauron.
+Philip Pullman, the author of the His Dark Material trilogy, described C.S.
+Lewis' work as an anti-inspiration to him, disgusted with the heavy Christian moralizing in the Chronicles of Narnia; a sentiment I understand and agree with.
+So is George R.R.
+Martin's work an anti-inspiration to me, and I am the Enemy of the Grimdark (much as Gandalf was the Enemy of Sauron), for I am disgusted by the cold-blooded lack of moral codes its seems to espouse.
 Does this sound overly dramatic?
 Well, if so, it is because reading A Song of Ice and Fire became a next of kin to a traumatic experience for me.
 I loved it, yet it drove me crazy with grief more often than even causing a joyful smile.